Fremantle Stuff > North Fremantle > images

 The Witch Soap Factory c.
 1915, SLWA.

 Stirling Highway, North Fremantle, c1920.
-Photo #340 from the Fremantle History Centre, taken by La Tosca Studio; text:
+Photo #340 from the Fremantle Library, taken by La Tosca Studio (Izzy Orloff); text:

 North Fremantle looking South from Leighton Crossing on Stirling Highway.
 Note sign for the State Implement and Engineering Works (now called State Engineering Works).
 Established 1913.
 According to "Western Australia the settlers handy pamphlet" issued by the direction of the Hon.
 T.H.
 Bath M.L.A.
 Minister for Lands, 1914, they were employing 600 men at the time.
 See: 620 Miscellany File.
 The North Fremantle School can be seen on the right.
 It was erected in 1890, and the first headmaster was Mr A.M.
 Cooke.
 In 1983 it became Australia's bail hostel.
 See: 370 Miscellany File.